Jumio wanted to migrate to AWS with no downtime or loss of productivity.

 To migrate Jumio’s application to the AWS Cloud environment, ClearScale and Jumio decided to base the deployment architecture on Mesos and Docker.
 Since Jumio's architecture was already heavily based on microservices, the migration could be split into different stages with individual scaling/updating applied to the services as needed.

 Because security is extremely important to Jumio, AWS — which has a reputation for security also through its offerings — fulfilled a series of requirements out of the box.
-Jumio’s already robust security was bolstered by the security structure of AWS, as shown in the diagram above.
+Jumio’s already robust security was bolstered by the security structure of AWS.
 Using OSSEC, ClearScale helped to install customized security measures to better protect the PII (Personally Identifiable Information) of Jumio’s users and provide Jumio with greater peace of mind.

 Finally, to address Jumio’s productivity concerns, improving automation was an important priority.
 Fortunately, Jumio was already using Jenkins, a continuous integration server that tests code as it is written and added to an application.
 We worked with Jumio to add compatibility for Docker Containers, expediting the testing phase of their code while increasing the speed at which critical updates can be rolled out.